revbayes/revbayes/help/md/srStationarity.md

 An MCMC sample can be considered stationary once its mean, variance and autocorrelation structure do not change over time.

 ## details
+Because the statistic is defined by comparing different runs, it can only be calculated when multiple independent runs are performed, by setting the `nruns` argument to `mcmc` or `mcmcmc` to a value greater than one.

 ## authors
 ## see_also
 - Tutorial on [convergence assessment](https://revbayes.github.io/tutorials/convergence/)